 What The Critics Say

-"The 2017 vintage was cool and windy with some weather episodes during harvest.
+"The 2018 vintage was warm but with some weather episodes during harvest.
 This made hand harvesting crucial in maintaining the standard of the Estate Chardonnay that we have set for this wine.
-The nose is immediately fragrant, a hallmark of 2017, with a touch of citrus and peach.
+The nose shows the ripe peach and nutty character that we expect to see from the Estate Chardonnay.
 The texture supple and with a beautiful bracing acidity on the finish.
 The wine is delicious now and will provide beautiful drinking over the next 6 years."

 We deliver throughout New Zealand and to some locations overseas.
 Our deliveries are made by trusted third party carriers.
 For further details on prices and delivery options please go to DELIVERY INFORMATION section of our site.

 If for any reason you are not entirely happy with your order or you suspect that they may be affected by a quality issue, please do not hesitate to contact us and we will remedy the problem straight away.
 Contact us on 0800 422 767.